EHBAF(LOCAL) - SPECIAL EDUCATION: VIDEO/AUDIO MONITORING

 A parent of a student receiving special education services and whose placement for the following school year will be in a self-contained classroom eligible for video surveillance may request in writing that a video camera be placed in the classroom by the end of the current school year or by the tenth business day after the student's admission, review, and dismissal (ARD) committee determines the student's placement, whichever is later.
 If such a request is made, the campus shall begin operation of the camera by the deadlines in law.

 For Current Year

 Written requests from a parent, assistant principal, principal, staff member, or the Board shall be submitted and processed in accordance with the procedures in law.

 As required by law, the District shall provide a response to the requester not later than the seventh business day after receipt of the request.

-Before a camera is activated, the principal shall provide advance written notice to staff on the campus and to parents of the students assigned to or engaging in school activities in the classroom that video and audio surveillance will be conducted in the classroom.
+Before a camera is activated, the designated District coordinator shall provide advance written notice to staff on the campus and to parents of the students assigned to or engaging in school activities in the classroom that video and audio surveillance will be conducted in the classroom.

 Installation and Operation

 The classroom subject to the request shall begin operation of video surveillance not later than the time frames required in law, except when the District is granted an extension of time.